codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 We will deprecate this installation mode permanently in the coming months.
 Please stay tuned for further updates and instructions, including guidelines on the migration process.

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
 You can install a single GitOps Runtime on a cluster.
 Additional Runtimes can be installed in the same account across different clusters.
-Each Runtime within your account must have a unique name.
+Every Runtime within your account must have a unique name.

 **Installation flavors for GitOps Runtimes**
 Hybrid GitOps Runtime via Helm offers two installation flavors, each catering to specific use cases:
-* **Side-by-Side installation: Native Argo CD and GitOps**
+* **Side-by-Side GitOps: GitOps & Native Argo CD**
   This flavor combines Argo CD and GitOps Runtime in a side-by-side setup, suitable for environments where you already have Argo CD installed on your cluster, and want to extend it with GitOps capabilities.
-  Side-by-Side GitOps installation provides seamless integration of both Native Argo CD and GitOps Runtime features in a single cluster.
-  This flavor requires additional configruations to native Argo CD and to the Argo CD deployed by Codefresh to prevent resource conflits and ????
+  This flavor requires additional configurations both to the native Argo CD instances and to the Argo CD instance deployed by Codefresh to prevent naming and tracking conflicts across resources.

-* **Dedicated GitOps installation**
+* **Standalone GitOps**
   This flavor focuses solely on GitOps, suitable for environments where you want to deploy GitOps Runtime on your cluster without Argo CD.
-  Dedicated GitOps installation installs Argo project components as part of the installation process .
+  The installation cluster should be free of Argo project components.
+Standalone GitOps installation installs Argo project components as part of the installation process, managed by Codefresh.

 Choose the installation option that best aligns with your specific requirements and current environment setup.